Scott Milanovich: Professional career

-Tampa Bay Buccaneers (first stint)
+Tampa Bay Buccaneers

 After going undrafted in the 1996 NFL draft, Milanovich signed as a free agent with the Tampa Bay Buccaneers.
 During his rookie campaign, he was designated as the team's third quarterback for 15 games, seeing action in one contest.
 In that game he completed two of three passes for nine yards.
 In 1997, he was declared inactive before all 16 regular season games and both playoff contests.

 Cleveland Browns

 After being left unprotected by the Buccaneers in the 1999 NFL expansion draft, Milanovich was the only quarterback selected by the Cleveland Browns, but he never played for the team.
 He was released by the Browns on June 3, 1999.

-Tampa Bay Buccaneers (second stint)
+Tampa Bay Buccaneers (second stint) / Berlin Thunder

-On November 30, 1999, after injuries to Buccaneers' quarterbacks Eric Zeier and Trent Dilfer, the Bucs signed Milanovich to serve as the backup quarterback to Shaun King.
-Milanovich was released by the Buccaneers at the end of training camp the following summer on August 22, 2000.
+On November 30, 1999, after injuries to quarterbacks Eric Zeier and Trent Dilfer, the Tampa Bay Buccaneers signed Milanovich to serve as the backup quarterback to Shaun King.
+In the spring of 2000, Milanovich was allocated to the Berlin Thunder of the NFL Europe.
+In Berlin, he shared quarterback duties with Eric Kresser.
+On the season, he completed 148 of 265 passes for 1,651 yards with 12 touchdowns and seven interceptions, while also rushing for 36 yards and one touchdown.
+After returning from NFL Europe, Milanovich re-signed with the Tampa Bay Buccaneers on May 8, 2000.
+He was later released following the third preseason game on August 22, 2000.